ecylchang/VOU_Blazars/README.md

 # VOU_Blazars

-VOU-Blazars is an alpha version of blazars search tool.
-The tool is to identify all the possible blazars in are specified area.
+VOU-BLazars is a tool designed to identify blazars in a given sky region based on multi-frequency information retrieved using Virtual Observatory protocols.
+This is the first version of the tool; a technical paper describing the tool is in preparation, and a description of the main features is also available in Padovani et al. 2018 MNRAS, 480, 192.
 Any comments and suggestions are welcomed.

 ## Update